ruleLearn/rulelearn/README.md

 or set `JAVA_HOME` environmental variable to local path to the installed Java JDK.

 ### Other settings
-When importing ruleLearn into an IDE (e.g., Eclipse, IntelliJ), one should specify the following settings: `UTF-8` encoding, and `LF` (i.e., line feed) line endings.
+When importing ruleLearn into an IDE (e.g., Eclipse, IntelliJ IDEA), one should specify the following settings: `UTF-8` encoding, and `LF` (i.e., line feed) line endings.

 ## References